kehangbai/ML_intro_toturial/README.md

-# ML introdution toturial
+# ML introduction tutorial

-The notebook `tutorial.ipynb` is for the hands-on practice of writing your own binary classifer.
+The notebook `tutorial.ipynb` is for the hands-on practice of writing your own binary classifier.

-The notebook `tutorial_solution.ipynb` shows the completed setps for the tutorial.
+The notebook `tutorial_solution.ipynb` shows the completed steps for the tutorial.

 `Classifier.py` is an implementation of the same binary classifier using a python class.